Annual Dinner 2025:

 Menu:

-Appetizers, salad, plated dinner, dessert, beverages
+All inclusive appetizers, salad, plated dinner, dessert, beverages

-If you have dietary restrictions, please inform us in the comment box or by email no later than Sunday, May 18, 2025 at 11:59pm
+If you have dietary restrictions, please inform us in the comment box, or by email, no later than Sunday, May 18, 2025 at 11:59pm

 Questions?